isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 Travellers under self-isolation or serving SHN at their own residence may leave their accommodation after a negative COVID-19 test result is conveyed.
 For travellers serving SHN at an SDF, the checkout timing would be conveyed to the traveller by the SDF.

 Travellers must comply with the prevailing public health-related and safe distancing measures.
-This includes the use of the TraceTogether app, which allows the identification of close contacts of a positive COVID-19 case.

-Travellers must comply with the prevailing public health-related and safe distancing measures.
 This includes the use of the <a href="https://www.tracetogether.gov.sg/">TraceTogether</a> app, which allows the identification of close contacts of a positive COVID-19 case.